Wilton Italianate Church

 Yet that is precisely what awaits you, and you owe it to the combined efforts of the Hon Sidney Herbert, his mother the Russian Dowager Countess of Pembroke, architect TH Wyatt, and his partner David Brandon.

 The story behind this remarkable church is worth telling.
-By the mid-19th century the old medieval church of Wilton was in a dreadful state of disrepair.
-The Hon Sidney loved Italian architecture, so in 1845 he convinced his formidable mother to help build a new church in the Italian style, an underataking that would cost them 20,000 pounds, a staggering sum for the time.
+By the mid-19th century, the old medieval church of Wilton was in a dreadful state of disrepair.
+The Hon.
+Sidney loved Italian architecture, so in 1845 he convinced his formidable mother to help build a new church in the Italian style, an undertaking that would cost them £20,000, a staggering sum for the time.

 They called in young TH Wyatt, then only 34, the diocesan architect for Salisbury, for what would be his first really major commission.

 Wyatt and his partner Brandon created a stunning church, oriented on a southwest axis to front onto West Street.
 The chosen site had been home to the medieval church of St Nicholas, which was in ruins by the 15th century.
 There is a totally separate bell tower, or campanile, following Italian tradition.
 The church itself is on the Roman basilica plan.